Flights, Aircraft Maintenance and Reading File Status on a Single, Live Data View

-Track every flight for your organization in a single calendar using the Aviation Status flight schedule tool.
+Track every flight for your organization in a single view using the Aviation Status flight schedule tool.
 View the flight schedule as a month, week or day.
-Make changes to the flight schedule easily with the administrative back-end and notify participants as details of flights of change.
+Make changes to the flight schedule easily with the administrative back-end and notify participants as details of flights change.
+See data unlike anything ever offered to your community:

 Detailed Data for Each Flight